frontenddogma/web-development-glossary/manuscript/h.md

 : Text displayed on a computer display or other electronic devices with references (hyperlinks) to other text that the reader can immediately access.
 Hypertext documents are interconnected by hyperlinks, which are typically activated by a mouse click, keypress set, or by touching the screen.
 Apart from text, the term “hypertext” is also sometimes used to describe tables, images, and other presentational content formats with integrated hyperlinks.
 Hypertext is one of the key underlying concepts of the World Wide Web.&nbsp;[†](#w-hypertext)

 HyperText Markup Language
 : The standard markup language for documents designed to be displayed in a web browser.
-HTML can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.
+HTML can be used together with formatting languages such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.
 Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML and its elements describe the structure of a web page semantically, and HTML originally included cues for the appearance of the document.
 HTML was first presented in 1991.&nbsp;[†](#w-html) ℹ︎&nbsp;[html.spec.whatwg.org](https://html.spec.whatwg.org/)

 Hypertext Preprocessor
 : A general-purpose programming language originally designed for web development.
 PHP was created in 1994 by Rasmus Lerdorf; the PHP reference implementation is now produced by The PHP Group.
 PHP originally stood for “Personal Home Page,” but it now stands for the recursive initialism “Hypertext Preprocessor.”
 PHP code may be executed with a command-line interface (CLI), embedded into HTML code, or used in combination with various web template systems, web content management systems, and web frameworks.
 PHP code is usually processed by a PHP interpreter implemented as a module in a web server or as a Common Gateway Interface (CGI) executable.
 The web server outputs the results of the interpreted and executed PHP code, which may be any type of data, such as generated HTML code or binary image data.&nbsp;[†](#w-php) ℹ︎&nbsp;[php.net](https://www.php.net/)